Vibe:

 Worst time to watch:

 When you're on mushrooms.
 Someone I know told me they watched this movie on mushrooms and it was a horrible experience.
 Duh.
 I don't recommend watching any movies on mushrooms.
-Go outside and watch some leaves blow in the air for 5 hours while someone supervises you, but don't go to a crowded cinema and try to sit there and enjoy and enjoy a movie because it just won't happen.
+Go outside and watch some leaves blow in the air for 5 hours while someone supervises you, but don't go to a crowded cinema and try to sit there and enjoy a movie because it just won't happen.
 You'll end up hating the movie, yourself, and everyone around you.
 You might even try to rush the stage and rip up the projector screen.
 Mushrooms are unpredictable, so tread lightly, friend.

 Where to watch: